pylls/basket2/README.md

  * The post-quantum cryptography does not apply to active attackers in posession of a quantum computer, and only will protect pre-existing data from later decryption.

-   Using a PQ signature algorithm such as SPHINCS256 would solve this problem, however the key and signature sizes are still larger than what I feel comfortable with being able to obfsucate.

  * Yeah, this uses SHA3 instead of whatever trendy BLAKE variant kids like these days.
 SHAKE is love, SHAKE is life.